 Kevin Hagen played kindly Doctor Baker on the show.
 He is not based on any real life character that I know of.
 When the Ingalls family lived in Kansas, a black homeopathic doctor named George Tann treated them for malaria.

 In the television show, Doc Baker took care of everyone's aches and pains.
 He delivered babies and acted as the town's veterinarian.
-In Season 8, Doc Baker decides he needs some help, so he hires black doctor Caleb Ledoux, who moves to town with his wife, Maddie.
+In Season 8, Doc Baker decides he needs some help, so he hires African-American doctor Caleb Ledoux, who moves to town with his wife, Maddie.
 Racist sentiments in town almost drive them away, but they agree to stay in Walnut Grove, though we never see them again.

 After the pilot episode, the Ingalls family leaves Kansas and journeys to Walnut Grove, Minnesota.
 Though the real life Ingalls family only stayed in Walnut Grove a couple of years (1874 - 1876) before crop failures forced them to leave, and then returned again for another two years (1877 - 1879), living in town before moving to their final home in De Smet, South Dakota, the majority of the show took place in Walnut Grove.